campanula/game-dev-soc-bot/README.md

 - Download the repo
 - Create an .env file in the root directory and add the applications client ID (as APP_ID) and token (as TOKEN) to it
 - Create a config.json file in /src, and add the guild ID as guildID, and the ID of the welcome channel as channelID
 - Then run the bot!
-Note that command permissions are **currently controlled using server settings** on the Discord app, so to make sure they're set up how you want them, go to Server Settings -> Integrations -> Bots and Apps -> [Your Application Name] -> Manage - > Command Permissions

 # Features